 - Increase cross-selling and up-selling – 32 percent

 Customer experience is a key component in how companies do business.
-While enterprise companies used to think that the price or quality of a product was the primary issue for sales, they now realize that customers will pay more to have better service.
+While enterprise companies used to think that the price or quality of a product was the primary issue for sales, they now realise that customers will pay more to have better service.
 Even if a company has a high-quality product but the customer service is lacking, customers may go elsewhere.
 Obviously, this will have a considerable impact on revenue, so businesses will have to continue to pay attention to customer perception.